-In connection with the adoption of the ASC 321 Investment- Equity Security as of January 1, 2018, we have elected to apply the measurement alternative to measure the equity investments that do not have readily determinable fair values at cost, adjusted for changes resulting from impairments and observable price changes in orderly transactions for identical or similar securities of the same issuer.
+In accordance with ASC 321 Investment- Equity Security, we have elected to apply the measurement alternative to measure the equity investments that do not have readily determinable fair values at cost, adjusted for changes resulting from impairments and observable price changes in orderly transactions for identical or similar securities of the same issuer.
 We consider information in periodic financial statements and other documentation provided by the investees to determine whether observable price changes have occurred.